Interpol Calling

 A fake suicide introduces Monique to the scheming photographer Harry (David Knight).
 He wants to get to know her, since she works as a seamstress for the fashion house Bernarde.

 This top designer is zealously guarding his latest collection, about to be revealed, and has enlisted undercover police agent Carol (Hazel Court) as a porter, but she is quickly given a job as a model.
-By an unlikely chance, Carol spots a dress hidden in a sack of waste cuttings, and keeps watch.
-Monique is seen removing it and taking it to Harry and his accomplice Mamie.

 But Carol is caught snooping and held prisoner in an upper room.
 She does manage to smuggle a message in the seam of the dress that Monique returns.
 By another amazing chance, clever old Inspector Duval finds it and swoops on Harry's hideout.
 Harry does some shooting using Carol as a decoy, while Duval climbs several storeys up a rope outside a mill to leap in and disarm him.
 "Tarzan!"